 The Bank's Initial Allowance was \$3,328,800 was drawn on 8 April 2020 (purchase date).
 The collateral used to access the facility is \$3,500,000 RBA Repo Bonds.
 The TFF is measured at amortised cost and recognised as the aggregate amount of money owing to the Reserve Bank of Australia (RBA) as part of the reciprocal purchase transaction.
 The amount of interest accrued at balance date is shown as part of the TFF.
-The repurchase price is \$3,125,071 and the repurchase date is 11 April 2023.

-Notes 2021 2020
+The Bank repaid the facility in full on the 14th October 2021.

-\$'000 \$'000
+Notes 2022 \$'000 2021 \$'000

 21. CAPITAL RESERVE ACCOUNT

-Balance at beginning of the year 126 124
+Balance at beginning of the year 130 126

-Redeemed member shares 4 2
+Redeemed member shares 3 4

-Balance at end of the year 130 126
+Balance at end of the year 133 130

 Under the Corporations Act 2001 (S.254K) redeemable shares (member shares) may only be redeemed out of profits or new shares issued for the purpose of the redemption.
 The Capital Reserve Account represents the shares redeemed by members.
 Member shares for existing and new members of the Bank are shown as Liabilities - refer Note 15(c).

 22. RESERVES

 General Reserve 3,000 3,000

 General Reserve for Credit Losses 102 102

 TOTAL RESERVES 3,102 3,102

 General Reserve The general reserve is used from time to time to transfer profits from retained earnings for appropriation purpose.
 There is no policy of regular transfer.
 As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit or loss.

 General Reserve for Credit Losses

-This reserve records amounts previously set aside as a General Provision and

-is maintained to comply with the Prudential Standards set down by APRA.
+This reserve records amounts previously set aside as a General Provision and is maintained to comply with the Prudential Standards as set down by APRA and as part of a prudent approach to risk management.